quantumquantara-arch/aureon/studio/aureon_studio_instruction.md

-# BASE44 TECHNICAL INSTRUCTIONS — UNLIMITED VIDEO / MOVIE STUDIO
+# TECHNICAL INSTRUCTIONS — UNLIMITED VIDEO / MOVIE STUDIO
 ## Date: February 26, 2026
-## Priority: HIGH (Creator Tier Flagship)
-## Author: Quantara / Aureon Core
 ## Rule: Do not break anything existing.
 Add only what is listed.

 ---